 We hope that a wide variety of churches will be blessed, resourced and encouraged by the resources and ideas we publish through our worship resources section.

 we want to be up-front about our own churchmanship, and the fact that we unashamedly and unavoidably write from this perspective

-Whilst our co-founders' backgrounds and experience span the spectrum of rural Anglican parish to urban pentecostal free church, we do not hide that we write in a way that reflects the theological outlook of our theology.
+Whilst our co-founders' backgrounds and experience span the spectrum of rural Anglican parish to urban pentecostal free church, we do not hide that we write in a way that reflects our theology.

 We seek to explore and use different styles and approaches, often as a result of inspiration from other parts of the church, but like anyone our default approach is the style we are used to, the traditions we have experienced, and the core values we hold.

 We are questioners and thinkers, but we place the authority of the Word, and giving freedom to the Spirit, as central and non-negotiable to the worship and prayer we lead and the resources we create.
 Because this worship and prayer flows out of our walk with God - and we seek to be authentic to that.

 As the Sanctuary’s core team grows to include people from diverse church backgrounds and traditions, we will seek to embrace as much of the richness of this variety as possible.
 But we will expect our community to always keep these two principles central.